gigantul/AWARE/README_Endogenous_Attention_SAR.md

+# AWARE: Attention-Weighted and Reduced Entropy
-# Endogenous Attention-Weighted SAR: A Clean and Efficient Framework for Semantic-Aware Uncertainty in LLMs
+### A Clean and Efficient Framework for Semantic-Aware Uncertainty in LLMs

 ## 📌 Summary
-This repository re-implements and extends the core methodology of "Shifting Attention to Relevance (SAR)" by Duan et al., offering a:
+This repository re-implements and extends the core methodology of *"Shifting Attention to Relevance (SAR)"* by Duan et al., introducing:

-- ✅ **Modular, memory-efficient SAR pipeline**
+- ✅ **A modular, memory-efficient SAR-based pipeline**
-- ✅ **Endogenous attention-weighted token importance** (instead of SBERT)
+- ✅ **Endogenous attention-weighted token importance** (no external SBERT)
+- ✅ **Dimensionally-collapsed logit entropy** for semantically-refined uncertainty
-- ✅ **Native support for multiple uncertainty measures** (SAR, PE, SE, LN-PE, etc.)
+- ✅ **Support for multiple uncertainty metrics** (SAR, PE, SE, LN-PE, and more)
-- ✅ Clean integration with HuggingFace and minimal external dependencies
+- ✅ **Minimal dependencies with HuggingFace-native integration**

-> This version serves as a reproducible and extensible base for research in uncertainty estimation, semantic relevance, and token-level confidence in LLM generations.
+> This implementation serves as a reproducible and extensible foundation for research on uncertainty estimation, semantic relevance, and token-level confidence in LLMs — now refined into **AWARE**, a novel measure based on Attention-Weighted and Reduced Entropy.

 ---

 ## 🔬 Key Contributions
-- **Main Pipeline** (`main_pipeline.py`): Unified, batch-based processing for any dataset (SciQ, TriviaQA, CoQA)
+- **Main Pipeline** (`main_pipeline.py`): Unified, batch-based processing for datasets like SciQ, TriviaQA, and CoQA
-- **Plug-in Uncertainty Modules**: Supports SAR, token-SAR, sentence-SAR, PE, SE, semantic entropy
+- **Plug-in Uncertainty Modules**: Including SAR, token-SAR, sentence-SAR, PE, SE, semantic entropy, and more
-- **Replaces SBERT with Endogenous Attention Weights**: Token importance derived from model internals (attention heads), increasing interpretability and efficiency
+- **Endogenous Token Importance via Attention Weights**: Replacing SBERT with internal model attention for interpretable and efficient weighting
+- **Collapsed Logit Space for Semantic Refinement**: Reducing output vocabulary to task-relevant dimensions for more accurate entropy calculation
-- **Reproducible Figures & Tables**: Scripts replicate Duan et al.'s Table 1–4, Figure 5–6
+- **Reproducible Experiments**: Scripts replicate Duan et al.’s Table 1–4 and Figure 5–6

 ---

-## 📁 Structure
+## 📁 Repository Structure

 ```bash
 ├── main_pipeline.py